-Sequences of routine calls can be used in order to modularise complex workflows.
-The sequence of routine calls used for examples in this case study shows the principle and modular application of respective functions (Figure 34).
-The modules create an entity for the implemented Content Factor (contfactbegin to contfactend).
+A sequence of routine calls used for examples in this case study shows the principle and modular application of respective functions (Figure 20).

+The modules create an entity for the implemented Content Factor (begin to end).
 They include labels, date, unsorted elements and so on as well as statistics and additional information.